-Kate Drabinski, PhD, is the education director at Ideas on Fire, where she helps interdisciplinary scholars build work/life balance, write for diverse audiences, and craft diverse careers.
+Kate Drabinski, PhD, is the education director at Ideas on Fire, where she teaches interdisciplinary scholars how to create work/life balance, write for diverse audiences, and build diverse careers.

 Kate is a senior lecturer in gender and women's studies at the University of Maryland Baltimore County where she also directs Women Involved in Learning and Leadership, a student activist group on campus.

 Kate is also a freelance writer with a regular column, Field Tripping, in Baltimore’s City Paper.
 She works with several local artists on the Queerstories project and its Lesbian Popcorn Cart which serves up popcorn with a side of local LGBTQ history at events and outsider art shows in the region.
 She is a member of Baltimore's LGBTQ History Committee and works with local activists to lead history walking and bicycling tours in the city.